 Mount Mitchell Summit & Balsam Nature Trail: the hike

-The adventure departs from the summit parking area at Mount Mitchell State Park (view maps and driving directions), trailing south and climbing elevation on a wide paved trail.
+The adventure departs from the summit parking area (view maps and driving directions), trailing south and climbing elevation on a wide paved trail.
 The trail meanders to the southeast, then due south, as it approaches the summit.
 The trail is bordered by tall grasses and evergreen fir as it gently, but steadily, climbs elevation.

 The hike arcs to the northwest, climbing to a modern observation platform at the summit.
 Views extend in every direction, and the vistas are simply breathtaking.
 Sunrise and early morning are especially beautiful on the summit as the sun rises over the rolling mountain terrain to the east, painting the sky in warm hues of yellow and orange.

 After taking some time to soak up the views, the hike backtracks from the summit on the paved trail.
 At .3 mile, the hike hangs a right at the signed trailhead of the Balsam Nature Trail, veering onto the unpaved trail and diving into the balsam fir forest.

 The trail descends, hiking through a landscape of extraordinary, high-elevation varieties of plants.
-The elements near the Mt Mitchell summit are raw, dominated by wind, ice, snow and fog, and usually-cold temperatures (often 10-20 degrees lower than in nearby Asheville).
-Many plant varieties that thrive here near the summit are only found in northern states and Canada; informational signs along the trail educate on the forest’s unique plants and ecosystem.
+The elements near the summit are raw, dominated by wind, ice, snow and fog, and usually-cold temperatures (often 10-20 degrees lower than in nearby Asheville).
+Many plant varieties that thrive here near the summit are only found in northern states and Canada; informational signs along the trail educate on the forest’s unique plants and ecosystems.

-The hike loops to the northeast at .55 mile, continuing to follow the Balsam Nature Trail as the Mt Mitchell Trail veers south.
+The hike loops to the northeast at .55 mile, continuing to follow the Balsam Nature Trail.
 The hike arcs to the northwest, beginning a short, moderate climb back toward the mountain’s summit.
 Wildflowers and fern stretch to reach sunlight under the dense evergreen tree canopy.